 I think it was also good for Georgia Tech.
 You are almost seeing a little bit of the fruits of that now with their new football coach.
 They saw a way that Atlanta United was connecting to the fans that brought an energy that they could perhaps use some of those tools and techniques to promote Georgia Tech as a place to go for sports.

 From my perspective, as someone coming from outside the country, I had no idea that Georgia Tech was in Atlanta.
-I think sometimes they miss a trick as branding Georgia Tech the university as being, particularly with their sports teams, as being in the heart of Atlanta as being in that unique position of having a campus in the heart of such a wonderful city.
+I think sometimes they miss a trick as branding Georgia Tech the university as being, particularly with their sports teams, in the heart of such a wonderful city.

 Part of that work involved starting game-day rituals that the team still uses, though at the time no one was sure if they were going to work.